nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements
 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+2. Should be able to run without any additional installations beyond Java 11.
-2. Should be able to hold up to 1000 projects without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 1000 projects without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+5. User data should be stored locally in a text file and should be human editable.
+6. The application should be able to handle invalid inputs and recover from them.
+7. Commands should be able to be executed in a case-insensitive manner.
+8. The application should be able to run without an internet connection.
+9. Parameters for commands should be able to be in any order.
+10. The application should be delivered to the user as a single JAR file.
+11. The application should be optimised for a single user.
+12. The user should be able to use the application without any prior knowledge of the application with the help of the User Guide.
+13. The fields in the GUI should be able to be resized to fit the user's screen.
+14. The fields in the GUI should be clearly labelled such that the user can easily understand what they are for.
+15. The User Guide and Developer Guide should be clearly written and easy to understand.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **SME** Small and medium-sized enterprises, business whose personnel fall below certain limits
 * **Team lead/ Team leader** Someone leading a group of other staff members within the SME
+* **GUI** A Graphical User Interface (GUI) is a visual way of interacting with a computer using items such as windows, icons, and menus.
+* **CLI** A Command Line Interface (CLI) is a way of interacting with a computer by typing commands into a text interface.
+* **JAR** Stands for Java Archive, and is a file format used to aggregate many Java class files and associated metadata and resources (text, images, etc.) into one file for distribution.
+* **Prefix** A prefix is a short string of characters that is used to identify a command parameter.
+It is always ended by a backslash (`\`).
+* **Parameter** A parameter is a value in a command that is used to specify the behaviour of the command.
+Parameters are information to be supplied by the user.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**